Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

-Next door is Bandit, Mugger and Thief, one of the most highly regarded bars in the village, seen by many as the community heart of Canal Street.
+Next door is Number 1 Canal Street, one of the most highly regarded bars in the village, seen by many as the community heart of Canal Street.
 Its informal drinking and dining atmosphere and appreciation of the arts means that you might get to see a new play or exclusive book reading or art exhibition if you pop by.

 Bar Pop keeps the soundtrack of camp classics and nostalgic favourites coming, run by Mr. Poptastic John Hamilton and co.
 Poptastic also hosts one of the area's most popular club nights - on Tuesdays and Saturdays - at Club Alter Ego.
 KiKi is both a lounge bar and a nightclub occupying the space which was formally Queer bar.

 G-A-Y is a pop music haven with music video walls and a roof terrace, offering regular drinks promotions to a lively crowd, whilst the gothic interior of Via is the perfect setting for a few pints of lager while enjoying the bar's nightly entertainment of drag queens and DJs.

 For a relaxing glass of wine, Tribeca's Manhattan styled interior is a firm favourite, as is the legendary New York New York on Bloom Street - popular for its camp comedy cabaret nights.
 Cocktails reign supreme at the decadently decorated Oscars piano and showtunes bar, a must for all musical theatre fans.